 Previously known as: International RDC/TMD Consortium Network

-|August 08, 2017.
-The Consortium website will migrate to the IADR webserver, hopefully by the end of 2017.
-Meanwhile, this is a temporary host, and the website is incomplete compared to its prior version from 2000 through February 2017.
+|Feb 1, 2020.
+The INfORM website will not migrate to the IADR webserver.
+Instead, two websites will be maintained: the IADR-based website for INfORM will serve organizational needs as part of IADR, while this website will maintain materials pertaining to INfORM activities.
+Meanwhile, this website remains incomplete compared to its prior version from 2000 through February 2017.
 If you have reached this page while trying to link to a particular page or document, your linking-URL will currently not work.
 Our apologies.
 We encourage you to check back for updates.

 |Our goal is to advance the scientific knowledge of temporomandibular disorders (TMD), orofacial pain, and jaw disorders through scientifically developed diagnostic tools based on standardized assessment.
 These tools are intended to be applicable to both research and clinical settings, including international use, multi-site and cross-cultural research studies.
 We review progress at our annual meetings and international consensus workshops.
-Please contact us if you are interested in participating in our activities; our past meetings will give you an idea of what we do.||The core tool that established the Consortium, the Research Diagnostic Criteria for Temporomandibular Disorders (RDC/TMD), remains a model for pain research.
-That tool is now replaced by the DC/TMD (2014) for both clinical and research use.
-The next wave of research regarding TMDs and how they are conceptualized will be conducted using the DC/TMD as well as other research tools that will be posted on this site.
-Our methods include population studies, clinical epidemiology and clinical trials, and experimental human studies.|
+Please contact us if you are interested in participating in our activities; our past meetings will give you an idea of what we do.

 DC/TMD examination videos (3/15/2016).
 The English language version was released in 2014 and published via MedEdPORTAL.
 That version has now been accompanied by a Swedish language version, to be released soon on the website.
 Others are encouraged to develop other language versions or to consider how the English language version can be modified with menu-selected sub-titles.
 See the DC/TMD page for further information.

-(10/13/2017) DC/TMD Translations page is now up to date.
+(10/12/2020) DC/TMD Translations page is up to date.